 As the nation’s longest-running theatre of color, East West Players (EWP) is committed to engaging our audiences using the unique platform of the Asian Pacific American experience.
 This year, EWP’s Theatre for Youth program has produced a critical work designed for youth to examine their dramatically shifting political future.
 The timeliness and urgency of this program cannot be overstated.

-- Native American relocation after WWII, and and
+- Native American relocation after World War II

 RESIDENCE ELSEWHERE explores responses to challenges faced historically and today.
 This work asks youth audiences to reflect on the local (home, community, and identity) with global (immigration, assimilation, and citizenship).
 The play provides students a means of inquiry to interpret today’s discourse on the limitations of national security and preservation of our civil liberties.
 We are committed to performing at as many venues as possible beyond what our small grants provide.

-Please support this unique opportunity to educate youth with the narratives and experiences of APA communities with a financial donation earmarked “Residence Elsewhere.”
+Please support this unique opportunity to educate youth with the narratives and experiences of APA communities with a financial donation earmarked “Residence Elsewhere”.
 Your contribution is local, direct, and utilized within months.
-Visit eastwestplayers.org for updates on our progress, and please CONTRIBUTE what you can, CONTACT potential partners, and PROMOTE widely
+Visit www.eastwestplayers.org for updates on our progress, and please CONTRIBUTE what you can, CONTACT potential partners, and PROMOTE widely.

 This project is made possibly by generous support from City of Los Angeles, Department of Cultural Affairs, Dwight Stuart Youth Fund, The Green Foundation and Wells Fargo Foundation.